ltackmann/harvest/README.md

 Introduction
 ------------
-Event sourcing is the concept of saving and retriving domain objects by the events that occured on them rather than by their current state (CRUD).
-To understand this concept consider the following bank deposit list
+Event sourcing is the concept of saving and retriving domain objects by the events that occured on them rather than by their current state (as is done in CRUD style persistence layers).
+To understand this concept consider the following bank use case

-1. Create account
+1. User creates account
-1. Deposit 10$
+1. User deposits 10$
-1. Withdraw 2$
+1. User withdraws 2$

-In a CRUD application you would have a **BankAccount** object with an amount property with the value **8**.
+In a CRUD application you would now have a **BankAccount** object with an amount property with the value **8**.
 In a event sourced application you have a **BankAccount** object and 3 events for it

 1. AccountCreated
 1. AmountDeposited